domenicrosati/vicreg-for-sentence-embedding/README.md

 Without auxiliary objectives that speak to **how you'd like your embeddings to be meaningful**, the embeddings could be highly informative, but not under conditions that are useful to downstream tasks.
 I'd suggest exploring lingustically informated pretext tasks like the following:
 - Can the projected embeddings predict language transformations like synonym/hyponym/antonym swap, masking, noise corruption.

+Without that work, I think the only reason to further explore JEPA with VICReg for sentence transformers is to explore sample effeciency and smaller model sizes.

 If you'd like to explore this conjecture with a collaborator feel free to let me know as I am actively investigating it!